Census To Miss Year-End Deadline For Delivering Numbers For House Seats

 Shortly after NPR published this report, the Census Bureau released a statement announcing plans to "deliver a complete and accurate state population count for apportionment in early 2021, as close to the statutory deadline as possible."

 "The schedule for reporting this data is not static.
-Projected dates are fluid," the bureau said in the announcement, plans for which were first reported by The Associated Press.
+Projected dates are fluid," the bureau said in the announcement.
+The Associated Press first reported the bureau's plans to announce a delay.

 Under federal law, the commerce secretary, who oversees the bureau, is required to report to the president the latest state population totals within nine months of Census Day, which was April 1.